Marat-Tanalin/bsnes-mt/README.md

 * Pixel-perfect integer-ratio scaling.
 * Precise 4:3 in the “Center” and “Scale” modes.
 * Compressed PNG screenshots.
+* Multilanguage user interface.
-* User interface in both English and Russian, and more.
+* Built-in hotkeys for common actions, and more.

 See the project [webpage](http://tanalin.com/en/projects/bsnes-mt/) for details.